Andranik: Early life

-Undated photo of Andranik.
-The text on the flag is from a Mikayel Nalbandian poem, "The Song of an Italian Girl", which became Armenia's national anthem): "Death is the same everywhere / A man dies but once / Blessed is the one that dies / For the freedom of his nation."

-Andranik Ozanian was born on 25 February 1865, in the town of Shabin-Karahisar (Şebinkarahisar), Sivas Vilayet, Ottoman Empire, to Mariam and Toros Ozanian.
-Andranik means "firstborn" in Armenian.
-His paternal ancestors came from the nearby village of Ozan (now Ozanlı) in the early 18th century and settled in Shabin-Karahisar to avoid persecution from the Turks.
-His ancestors took the surname Ozanian in honor of their hometown.
-Andranik's mother died when he was one year old and his elder sister Nazeli took care of him.
-Andranik went to the local Musheghian School from 1875 to 1882 and thereafter worked in his father's carpentry shop.
-He married at the age of 17, but his wife died a year later while giving birth to their son—who also died days after the birth.
+Andranik Ozanian was born on 25 February 1865 in the town of Shabin-Karahisar (Şebinkarahisar), in the Sivas Vilayet of the Ottoman Empire, to Mariam and Toros Ozanian.
+Andranik means "first-born child in the family" in Armenian.
+His paternal ancestors migrated from the nearby village of Ozan (now Ozanlı) in the early 18th century and settled in Shabin-Karahisar to escape persecution by the Turks.
+They took the surname Ozanian in honor of their hometown.
+Andranik's mother passed away when he was just one year old and was raised by his elder sister, Nazeli.
+He attended the local Musheghian School from 1875 to 1882, after which he joined his father's carpentry shop.
+He married at 17, but his wife died a year later while giving birth to their son, who also passed away shortly thereafter.

-The situation of the Armenians in the Ottoman Empire had worsened under the reign of Abdul Hamid II, who sought to unify all Muslims under his rule.
+The plight of the Armenians in the Ottoman Empire worsened under the reign of Abdul Hamid II.
 In 1882, Andranik was arrested for assaulting a Turkish gendarme for mistreating Armenians.
 With the help of his friends, he escaped from prison.
 He settled in the Ottoman capital Constantinople in 1884 and stayed there until 1886, working as a carpenter.
 He began his revolutionary activities in 1888 in the province of Sivas.
 Andranik joined the Hunchak party in 1891.
 He was arrested in 1892 for taking part in the assassination of Constantinople's police chief, Yusuf Mehmed Bey—known for his anti-Armenianism—on 9 February.
 Andranik once again escaped from prison.
 In 1892, he joined the newly created Armenian Revolutionary Federation (ARF or Dashnaktsutyun).
 During the Hamidian massacres, Andranik with other fedayi defended the Armenian villages of Mush and Sasun from attacks of the Turks and the Kurdish Hamidiye units.
-The massacres, which occurred between 1894 and 1896 and are named after Sultan Abdul Hamid II, killed between 80,000 and 300,000 people.
+The massacres, which occurred between 1894 and 1896 and are named after Sultan Abdul Hamid, killed between 80,000 and 300,000 people.

-In 1897, Andranik went to Tiflis—the largest city of the Caucasus and a major center of Armenian culture at the time—where the ARF headquarters was located.
+In 1897, Andranik traveled to Tiflis—then the largest city of the Caucasus and a major center of Armenian culture—where the ARF headquarters was located.
 Andranik returned to Turkish Armenia "entrusted with extensive powers, and with a large supply of arms" for the fedayi.
 Several dozen Russian Armenians joined him, with whom he went to the Mush-Sasun area where Aghbiur Serob was operating.
 Serob's forces had already established semi-independent Armenian areas by expelling the Ottoman government representatives.